-Crews will be testing the lines in the neighborhoods generally bounded by Esser Road to the east, Rosewood Avenue to the south, Plant Street to the west and portions of several neighborhoods north of Blanco Road.
+Crews will be testing the lines in the neighborhoods generally bounded by Esser Road to the east, Plant Street to the west and north of Adler; English Oaks, Stone Creek, Hidden Oaks, Curry Creek, and Saddlehorn neighborhoods along with the Bluebonnet and Oak Grove areas.
 Residents do not have to be home while the test is being conducted, nor is it necessary for our crews to enter any homes.

 However, in some cases crews may need to enter rear yards to view vents and sewer laterals.
 All City of Boerne Utilities crews have official identification and wear city uniform clothing.
 The public works director, Mike Mann has also requested that dog owners house the dogs that normally are loose in the back yard.